High school commencements

 Who: Friendswood High School

-Info: Masks are required; seniors will get eight tickets for their guests; live-stream will be available on Facebook, YouTube and at www.myfisd.com; doors open at 12:30 p.m.
+Info: Masks are required; seniors will get eight tickets each for their guests; livestream will be available on Facebook, YouTube and at www.myfisd.com; doors open at 12:30 p.m.

 •••